RosaWagner/Borel/documentation/README_en.md

 ### Windows:

-1. **Locate the downloaded font files**: Open the folder where you saved the downloaded font files.

-2. **Install the font**: Double-click each font file.
+1. **Install the font**: Double-click each font file.
 A preview window will open.
 Click the "Install" button at the top of the preview window.
 Alternatively, you can right-click the font file and select "Install" from the context menu.

-3. **Verify installation**: After installation, the font will be available for use in applications.
+2. **Verify installation**: After installation, the font will be available for use in applications.
 You can confirm the installation by checking the font list in programs like word processors, graphic design software, or the Windows Fonts folder located in the Control Panel.

 **If an error message pops up during installation, please report it by [opening an issue](https://github.com/RosaWagner/Borel/issues) in this repository.
 To do so, follow the link and click the green button "New issue", don't forget to join a screenshot of the error message.**